Perturbed Laguerre Unitary Ensembles, Painlev\'e V and Information Theory: Integral Representations for the Hankel Determinant

+{\bf Remark:} \emph{We point out that Theorem 1 and the discrete $\sigma$-form in Theorem 2 are new, whilst the continuous $\sigma$-form in Theorem 2 was presented previously in \cite{ChenMckay}, and also in \cite{Ozipov} via different means (i.e., using an integrable-systems approach).}

-Before presenting the proof of these results, we would like to point out that Painlev\'e equations first appeared in the early 1900's through the work of Painlev\'e and his collaborators \cite{book}.
+{\bf Remark:} \emph{We would also like to point out that Painlev\'e equations first appeared in the early 1900's through the work of Painlev\'e and his collaborators \cite{book}.
 In the mid 1970's, Painlev\'e equations first appeared in characterizing the correlation function of an Ising model through the pioneering work of Barouch, McCoy, Tracy and Wu, see \cite{Tracy}.
 The 1-particle reduced density matrix was shown in 1980 to satisfy a particular Painlev\'e V, see \cite{Jimbo}.
 For a recent review on this and other related problems in matrix ensembles, see \cite{TW2011}.
-Another Painlev\'e V appeared in the Hankel determinant associated with the ``time evolved" Jacobi polynomials, see \cite{Basor}.
+Another Painlev\'e V appeared in the Hankel determinant associated with the ``time evolved" Jacobi polynomials, see \cite{Basor}.}